Land Information Memorandum (LIM)

 When should you get a LIM?

-The Council encourages people to get a LIM when considering whether to purchase a property as it could disclose information that could influence your decision.
+People are encouraged to get a LIM when considering whether to purchase a property as it could disclose information that could influence your decision.

 What information will I get?